peruskallio/c5pkg_symfony_forms/README.md

 In order to use this, you will need to be running PHP 5.4 or newer in order to take advantage of the necessary trait provided by this package.

-## Roadmap

-- Make the templates work in themes
-- Make the templates work in block views

 ## License

 Licensed under the MIT license.
 See LICENSE for more information.